 October 11, 2001 issue of The Skiff – https://repository.tcu.edu/handle/116099117/187122001

 In fall of 2008, Dr. Bonnie Blackwell offered the first course dedicated to LGBT material.
 It was called “LGBT Authors and Themes” and it covered “themes of sexual identity in literature by authors from antiquity to the present.”
 It served as an upper-level English elective and in 2014 it was approved for WGST credit.

 Chancellor Boschini Cancels Plans for LGBTQ+ Student Housing

 Following a national uproar online, Chancellor Victor J. Boschini Jr. cancels TCU’s plans to reserve a block of rooms in a campus apartment complex for gay and straight students wanting to learn about issues of sexual orientation and gender identity.
-Boschini claimed the national attention did drive his decision, instead citing feedback from TCU students, faculty, alumni, and others as the primary reason for the change of plans.
+Boschini claimed the national attention did not drive his decision, instead citing feedback from TCU students, faculty, alumni, and others as the primary reason for the change of plans.
 “Their theory was,” according to Boschini, “it’s splitting students up instead of uniting them.”

 Read the full article about this decision here.October 12, 2009

 Spectrum, QUOTA (TCU’s graduate LGBTQUIA+ group), and Triota (TCU’s Women and Gender Studies Honor Society) host the first annual Spectrum Drag Show.
 The event featured local drag queen Kiana Lee as MC and included performances by Sapphire Davenport, Chanel St. John, Andre Versace, Addison L. Foster, and Mulan Alexander.
 In addition to the drag performances, the event also included an hour of feminist karaoke.